fasthall/kmeans-service/site/README.md

 * Environment variables: {"DYNAMO_DBNAME": "*your dynamoDB table name*", "S3_BUCKET": "*your S3 bucket name*"}
 * Handler: report.lambda_handler
 * Role: A role can listen to DynamoDB Stream and publish to SNS topic

-Consider to increase the timeout to avoid lambda function not able to finish the task.
+* Increase the timeout to 10 seconds to avoid lambda function not able to finish the task.

 ![report](doc/10.png)